limcheekin/eth-erc721-physical-asset-delivery/README.md

     - Mintable

-        Response from the Mintable Customer Support on 17 Nov 2021: _"I've made a check with the devs.
+        However, it is unable to view on Mintable as per response from the Customer Support on 17 Nov 2021: _"I've made a check with the devs.
 Our Rinkeby Testnet is currently outdated.
 The devs are working on it to get it updated, unfortunately, I do not have an ETA on when it'll be updated.
 Hope this explains!"_

 ## Continuous Integration
 The repository setup Continuous Integration build pipeline with GitHub Actions.
 If you use it as your project template, the first build will fail upon project creation.
 To fix it, you need to setup the `CC_SECRET` encrypted secret for Codechecks and `DOT_COVERALLS_YML` encrypted secret for Coveralls.
 Please refer to [Continuous Integration Setup](doc/ContinuousIntegrationSetup.md) for more information.